 - Malaysia has 13 states, the biggest state called 'Sarawak' and the smallest is 'Perlis'.

 - Malaysia has hundreds of islands along the coastline.
 Pulau Langkawi is the biggest island of the country.
 Pulau means island in Malaysian.

-- The longest river is the Rajang river with 563km or 350ft.
+- The longest river is the Rajang river with 563 km/ 350 ft.

-- Malaysia's Mulu Caves on the island of Borneo are one of the largest cave system in the world and is home to millions of bats and swiftlets.
+- Malaysia's Mulu Caves on the island of Borneo are one of the largest cave systems in the world and is home to millions of bats and swiftlets.

 - There are four UNESCO world heritage sites in Malaysia among them the towns of Melaka (also referred to as Malacca) and Georgetown (also called Penang).
 Find out more about the heritage sites here.